RGBz/cyclet/README.md

         init: function () {
           // Stores come with two built-in methods backed by Immutable.js: "set" and "get"
           // React components can "listen" on stores.
-          // When you call "set" on a store, all listenining components will automatically be notified this.set({
+          // When you call "set" on a store, all listenining components will be notified this.set({
-            name: 'dog',
+            name: 'Claud',
-            age: 1
+            age: 82
           });
         },